acgetchell/mundus-atrox/src/journals/tenth.md

 1. *Steve* misses an attack
 2. *Benjamin* shoots at the leader and missed the first.
 He tries again and hits, doing 12 damage, killing it.

 Now we hear a voice say “oh, that’s a shame.
 I guess I have to deal with you now.” *Wulrif* detects thoughts and gets nothing.
 We hear: “what brings you here anyway?” *Wulrif* responds “We are here for some treasure.”
 And it responds “Well, you should find another place for that.
 You’ll find nothing but death here.
 I know what I’m looking for, do you?”
 We say “What are you looking for?”
 No response.
-“We’re here for Gundren’s brother.”
+“We’re here for *Gundren*’s brother.”
 The voice says “We have him.”

 We all make saving throws + DEX.
 We need a 16 to make it.
 A fireball detonated in the middle of the room. *Geral*, *Viker*, Orky,  and *Tysnera* failed, taking 34 damage.
 Next, we are in the middle of a yellow-green fog.
 We all have to use a constitution saving throw.
 Those who roll 15, make it. *Geral* and *Wulrif* failed.